neulab/newlang-tech/named-entity-recognition/README.md

 You can also create data yourself if it doesn't exist.

 * Start by collecting unlabelled texts from popular domains like News articles or Wikipedia.
 If unlabelled texts do not exist, you can translate some sentences.
-* Start with few sets of entities especially the popular ones like Personal names (PER), organization (ORG), and location (LOC) or geopolitical entities (GPE).
+* Start with few sets of entities especially the popular ones like Personal names (PER), organization (ORG), location (LOC) and/or geopolitical entities (GPE).
 With few sets of entities, one can easily ensure high quality annotation since fine-grained entities and numerous entities can affect the quality of the overall process especially for non-expert annotators.
 * Familiarize yourself with annotation guides that have been used to develop popular NER datasets like the Message Understanding Conference [(MUC-6)guideline](https://cs.nyu.edu/faculty/grishman/NEtask20.book_1.html) and [LDC guideline](https://www.ldc.upenn.edu/sites/www.ldc.upenn.edu/files/english-entities-guidelines-v6.6.pdf)
 * Look for an easy to use annotation tool like [ELISA](https://aclanthology.org/P18-4001/), [brat](https://brat.nlplab.org/index.html), [Prodigy](https://prodi.gy/), [LightTag](https://www.lighttag.io/), [ioAnnotator](https://ioannotator.com/),  etc. Some provide the tool free for academic use.
 * Create your own annotation guide with examples in the language or domain of interest.
 Preferrably, with examples from the annotation tool.
 * (Optionally) Create a pre-recorded video on how to use the tool especially if you are working with non-expert annotators.
-* Recruit odd number of annotators if possible, so that their inter-agreement score can be compared and you can do majority vote.
+* Recruit odd number of annotators if possible, so that their inter-agreement score can be compared and you can make use of majority vote.
 Set your required inter-agreement score to be high (e.g at least 0.95) especially for the trial examples.
 * Ask your annotators to start with a few set of sentences e.g 10 or 100, and evaluate their inter-agreement scores.
 Some tools provide this for you.
 * When annotation is done, prepare your final dataset in CoNLL format i.e <word>[space]<tag>, and sentences are demarcated with an additional empty line.
 An example is [here](https://github.com/masakhane-io/masakhane-ner/blob/main/data/pcm/dev.txt).
 The recommended tagging scheme is BIO or IOB2 where "B-" signifies the beginning of an entity, "I-" signifies the inside of an entity and "O"- outside of an entity or no entity.
 Other tagging schemes are IOBES and IOB1.

- TODO: A good procedure to do this should be filled in.

 ## Training a Named Entity Recognition System